Skip to main content

 Written by Thanasis Karavasilis

-Updated over a week ago
+Updated over a month ago

-When you contribute storage to hiveNet, you become part of an innovative, secure peer-to-peer cloud storage network.
+When you contribute storage to Hivenet, you become part of an innovative, secure peer-to-peer cloud storage network.
 We understand that the safety of your computer and files is a top priority, and we've designed our system with this in mind.
-Let's explore how hiveNet ensures your security.
+Let's explore how Hivenet ensures your security.

 The simple puzzle analogy